OFFICE: 248.471.3110

 Hartford & Ratliff Co., Inc. FAQs

-What is the difference between STANDARD and SUPER efficient water heaters?
+What is the difference between STANDARD and HIGH EFFICIENCY water heaters?

 Will a TANKLESS style water heater work in my home?